TyGuS/suslik/README.md

 ### Trying the Synthesis with the Case Studies

-To run the synthesis for a specific case study from `src/test/resources/synthesis`, execute the following script:
+To run the synthesis for a specific case study from a specific folder, execute the following script:

 ```